 Is it possible to have a ceramic greenhouse floor?

-You can have a ceramic tile greenhouse floor as long as you have a good drainage system and the tiles aren’t slick.
-If you want a textured ceramic tiled greenhouse floor, get textured tiles.
+You can have a ceramic tile greenhouse floor if you have a good drainage system and the tiles aren’t slick.
+If you want a textured ceramic-tiled greenhouse floor, get textured tiles.

 In a greenhouse, what flooring should you avoid?

 Installing hardwood floorboards is not recommended because wood is not water-resistant.
 Furthermore, wood can attract unwelcome pests like termites.
 Another disadvantage of hardwood greenhouse floors is their cost.